DesiQuintans/novelqualcodes/cran-comments.md

 * This is a new release.

+## Author comments 2023-09-06

+Thank you for notifying me about the LaTeX issue.

+1. I removed the right-arrow Unicode character that created the error.

 ## Author comments 2023-08-11

 Hope you had a good CRAN vacation!
 I have resubmitted with these changes: